 Overall, 57 percent of adolescents who received mental healthcare access those services in school.
 Some of these teens receive services from a school-based clinician.
 Others attend specialized schools for behavioral or emotional problems, or are enrolled in specialized programs at their local school.

-Surveys Show Adolescent Mental Health Is Suffering
+Survey Shows Adolescent Mental Health Is Suffering

-In March 2020, the mental health charity YoungMinds surveyed some 2,000 young people in the United Kingdom with a history of mental illness.
+Early in the pandemic, in March 2020, the mental health charity YoungMinds surveyed some 2,000 young people in the United Kingdom with a history of mental illness.
 Results included the following:

 - 83 percent said the pandemic had made their mental health conditions worse